Chancellor (education): United States

 The title "chancellor" is sometimes used in K-12 education in a sense similar to superintendent of schools, particularly in urban school districts.
 The New York City Schools Chancellor is the chief executive officer of the New York City Department of Education, which manages the city's public school system (the largest in the United States).
 The leader of the District of Columbia Public Schools system is also referred to as the chancellor.

 President

-President or university president is the title of the highest-ranking officer within the academic administration of a university, within university systems that prefer that appellation over other variations such as chancellor or rector.
+A president is the highest-ranking officer within the academic administration of a university, within university systems that prefer that appellation over other variations such as vice-chancellor or rector.
 The relative seniority varies between institutions.

 France

 In France, the president is the elected chair of the board and chief executive officer in universities.
 The president is always elected by the board among the professors of the university.
 The president serves a four-year term which is renewable once.
 The chancellor is a servant of the Ministry of Education.